-The 2010 Subaru Forester is a strong alternative to the Liberty with great safety scores and a much higher reliability rating than the Liberty.
+The 2010 Subaru Forester is a strong alternative to the Liberty.
 When it was new, reviewers loved its driving dynamics.
 The base Forester gets better fuel economy than the Liberty, though it has a less powerful engine.
 Still, the Forester has an available turbocharged engine if you’re seeking more power.

 If you’re looking at the Liberty, you should check out the 2010 Nissan Xterra.
 Reviewers thought the Xterra is great for off-roading and, while its on-road performance isn’t great, it’s better than most other off-roaders.
 By choosing the Xterra, you’ll also get better interior quality and a higher safety score than the Liberty.